Timbobeek/Timbobeek/README.md

 - 🌱 I’m currently learning Applied Computer Science.
 - 👯 I’m looking to collaborate on any projects involving JavaScript.
 - 🤔 I’m looking for help with algorithms and Redux.
-- 💬 Ask me about code refactoring!
+- 💬 Ask me about code refactoring and styling!
 - 📫 How to reach me: tim.goloschapov@gmail.com OR https://www.linkedin.com/in/timofey-goloshchapov/
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I can have a basic conversation in 4 languages!